icgc/icgc-download-client/README.md

 ### `version` Command

 The only other subcommand is to display the version of all clients used by ICGC Get.
-This command will only work if tool paths are specified in the config file provided.
+This command will check the version of clients that have their tool paths are specified in the config file provided.

 ```shell
 icgc-get version